dart-lang/site-www/src/content/language/macros.md

 Macros are still under development, so that's as much detail we can go into for now.
-If you're curious, or would like to try it yourself behind an experimental flag, the best guidance is to take a look at the implementation of exisiting macros:
+If you're curious, or would like to try it yourself behind an experimental flag, the best guidance is to take a look at the implementation of existing macros:

 - Check out the [definition][json] of the `JsonCodable` macro,
 - Or any of the [examples][] available in the language repo.